mathesar-foundation/mathesar/docs/docs/installation/ubuntu-manual.md

 - Prerequisites
     - Ubuntu 22 with at least `60 GB` disk space and `4GB` of RAM.
     - Root privileges
     - Domain name, or subdomain, for your installation.
-We will use `mathesar.example.com` as the domain for our website
+We will use `mathesar.example.com` as the domain for our website. `IMPORTANT!
+Pay close attention to all commands / blocks of code as your FQDN/URL will be used in quite a few places.
+It is important you change it everywhere.`
-    - Python 3.9
+    - Python 3.9 (We will install this.

 ### Step one: Prepare the server
 First, we need to update the software repository and upgrade all packages using the apt command below.
 SSH to your server and elevate to the `root` user.